-Dr. Katie Marks-Cogan, pediatric and adult allergist, answers your questions about food allergen introduction, eczema, and breastfeeding.
+Dr. Katie Marks-Cogan, pediatric and adult allergist, answers your questions about early allergen introduction, eczema, and breastfeeding.

 Can’t I just feed my baby real peanuts, eggs, and milk?
 Can’t I do it myself?